pppisar/ArmsSupplyDatabase/queries/README.md

 ```

 ## Query №25
-> Contracts under which only ammunition and weapons were delivered.
+> Contracts under which only ammunition and weapons were supplied.
 ```sql
 ((select smlouva.* from smlouva join dodavka using(id_smlouva)